cvmfs/doc-cvmfs/cpt-notification-system.rst

 the distribution of conditions databases, which during data taking change at a much higher rate than software repositories.
-In a conditions data workflow, it is desired to process new data samples as soon as they are available, to avoid havingpileup of new samples.
-Another case is the construction of a complex software build and test pipeline, where later stages of the pipeline depend on artifacts published at earlier stages of the pipeline already being available on replicas of the repository.
+In a conditions data workflow, it is desired to process new data samples as soon as they are available, to avoid the pileup of new samples.
+Another case is the construction of a complex software build and test pipeline, where later stages of the pipeline depend on artifacts published at earlier stages of the pipeline already being available in replicas of the repository.

 The main components of the notification system are the message broker and a command-line tool used to publish new messages and subscribe to notifications.